Cluain - public artwork Monastery Road, Clondalkin

 Historical Context

 The village of Clondalkin has its origins in an early Medieval monastic settlement located on the river Camac.
 While the presence of the settlement is still evident in the round tower, local place and road names, most of the historic architectural features no longer remain.
 The town land name of Clon- or Cluain, generally translated as ‘meadow’, also described a monastic enclosure, hermitage or an area of sanctuary.
 The local saint associated with the settlement, Crónán mac Bécáin, son of Lugaid, also known as Mochua of Clondalkin, (d.
 637), was an associate of St. Kevin of Glendalough (note nearby St. Kevin’s Well).
 He is mentioned on the inner cover page fragment of the 9th.
 C. ‘Karlsruhe Calendar’ (Cod.
 Aug.
 CLXVII, Augiensis 167, BLB, Karlsruhe), a manuscript compiled from various pages and fragment in Ireland, possibly in Glendalough.
 Crónán’s feast day is celebrated on the 6th August, although omitted from the list of saints in the manuscript calendar.
+Architectural features of early medieval monasteries included round towers, oratories, cross slabs and sundials, the latter often placed in a raised area contained by dry stone walling: the lucht.
+Early buildings were most certainly of timber construction.
+Corner posts of these early timber churches and oratories later evolved into gable antae of subsequent stone buildings, finished with skeuomorphic butterfly finials, which resemble bird shapes.

 Artistic Concept